elyash14/next-keycloak/README.md

 ### _An authentication library based on Keycloak for NextJs applications_

-Next Keycloak powerd by Typescript, React and keycloak Use it as a react provider to authenticate keycloak users
+Next Keycloak powered by Typescript, React and keycloak Use it as a react provider to authenticate keycloak users

 [![NPM version](https://img.shields.io/badge/npm-v2.0.0-blue)]()